Aeromonas salmonicida Emmerich and Weible, 1890

 In salmonid hosts that contract furunculosis as a result of infection by A. salmonicida, symptoms can include: furuncles (boil-like lesions) that develop in internal tissues and work their way out; overall darker color; hemorrhaging in the fin bases, mouth, abdominal walls, reproductive organs, viscera, liver, pyloric caeca, and heart; enlarged spleen; soft kidneys; erratic swimming; lack of feeding; and congested intestines.
 Severe septicemia and acute mortality sometimes occur (Cipriano and Bullock 2001; Crawford 2001).

-An atypical form of A. salmonicida is likely responsible for ulcer disease in some species of trout.
+Atypical forms of A. salmonicida, including the other subspecies, is likely responsible for ulcer disease in some species of trout.
 This disease does not infect the blood, liver, kidneys, or spleen, but can cause intestinal congestion.
 Throughout the course of the disease, the epidermis thickens and turns white, then grey, and finally dark red, as ulcers develop.
 Ulcers start externally and move inwards.
 They develop on the body, fins, jaw, or in the mouth (Cipriano and Bullock 2001).

 In Goldfish, ulcer disease may also develop, and manifests itself as white ulcers on the epithelium, which turn into hemorrhages below the scales.
 Lesions can cause some muscle degeneration (Cipriano and Bullock 2001).